kakao/buffalo/docs/algo.rst

   - Word2Vec
   - CoFactors

-All algorithms inherit common parent classes such as Algo, Serializable, TensorboardExtension, Evaluable.
+All algorithms inherit common parent classes such as Algo, Serializable, Evaluable.

 Algo